Find Me On:twitter

 - Families & Parenting

 - Economic & Social Policy

 - Sociology of Religion

-> - PhD & MA, University of California - Berkeley
+- MA, Sociology, University of California - Berkeley

->

-> Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
-His research broadly explores the mechanisms and processes through which economic inequalities become social inequalities.
-Pat is interested in understanding how macro-level economic and political contexts come together with local-level characteristics of neighborhoods, schools, and housing markets to shape the beliefs, behaviors, opportunities, and well-being of individuals and families, as well as how these mechanisms and outcomes vary based on differences in income, education, race, religiosity, and family structure.
-His publications include work in the American Sociological Review, Demography, Social Forces, Social Science Research, Socius, and Sociological Science.
+Orestes "Pat" Hastings is an Assistant Professor in the Department of Sociology at Colorado State University.
+Pat's research broadly explores the mechanisms and processes through which economic inequalities become social inequalities, particularly as it relates to (1) families and parenting and (2) attitudes and perceptions (e.g., happiness, trust, and financial satisfaction).
+His publications include work in the American Sociological Review, Demography, Journal of Marriage and Family, and Social Forces.

->

-> Hastings, Orestes P. 2019.
+Hastings, Orestes P. 2019.
 “Who Feels It?
 Income Inequality, Relative Deprivation, and Financial Satisfaction in U.S. States, 1973–2012.”
 Research in Social Stratification and Mobility 60:1-15.